giobbu/Geo-Kafka-SparkStreaming/README.md

 This Dockerfile sets up a complete streaming environment for experimenting with Kafka and Spark streaming (PySpark).
 It installs

-* Kafka 2.4.0
+* Kafka 2.4.0;
-* Spark 2.4.4
+* Spark 2.4.4.

 It additionnally installs

-* Anaconda distribution for Python 3.7
+* Anaconda distribution for Python 3.7;
-* Jupyter notebook for Python
+* Jupyter notebook for Python;
-* Geopandas python package for geospatial data (http://geopandas.org/index.html)
+* Geopandas python package for geospatial data (http://geopandas.org/index.html).

 #### Container configuration details

 The container is based on CentOS 6 Linux distribution.
 The main steps of the building process are

-* Install some common Linux tools (wget, unzip, tar, ssh tools, ...), and Java (1.8)
+* Install some common Linux tools (wget, unzip, tar, ssh tools, ...), and Java (1.8);
-* Create a guest user (UID important for sharing folders with host!, see below), and install Spark and sbt, Kafka, Anaconda and Jupyter notbooks for the guest user
+* Create a guest user and install Spark and sbt, Kafka, Anaconda and Jupyter notbooks for the guest user;
-* Go back to root user, and install startup script (for starting SSH and Cassandra services), sentenv.sh script to set up environment variables (JAVA, Kafka, Spark, ...), spark-default.conf, and Cassandra
+* Go back to root user, and install startup script (for starting SSH), sentenv.sh script to set up environment variables (JAVA, Kafka, Spark, ...) and spark-default.conf.

 #### User UID